 At St. Joe’s, the therapy was recently applied to two babies born following placental abruption, which is a life-threatening condition (for the mother and baby) where the placenta separates from the uterus.
 Crouse Hospital, which operates Syracuse, New York’s largest neonatal intensive care unit, has plans to introduce cold therapy during the Spring of 2009.

-The trial lawyers at Bottar Leone, PLLC, have decades of experience investigating, prosecuting and trying to verdict all types of birth injury and birth trauma cases, including cases involving hypoxia, asphyxia, and ischemia which can lead to brain damage, cerebral palsy, mental retardation and other developmental delays.
+The trial lawyers at Bottar Law, PLLC, have decades of experience investigating, prosecuting and trying to verdict all types of birth injury and birth trauma cases, including cases involving hypoxia, asphyxia, and ischemia which can lead to brain damage, cerebral palsy, mental retardation and other developmental delays.
 If your child was injured during birth, you, your child and/or your family may be entitled to compensation for lifelong health care, special education, medical expenses, medical bills, loss of income, and pain and suffering.

 To discuss your case or concerns with an experienced Syracuse birth injury and brain injury attorney, contact Bottar Law, PLLC now at (315) 422-3466, (800) 336-LAWS, or by e-mail at firstname.lastname@example.org.